Retired nurse who sued HSE over cervical smear tests dies

 Joan Lucey was ‘a good lady and touched the lives of many for the good’

-The action against the HSE was due to be heard before the High Court next week but Ms Lucey’s lawyers sought mediation instead, saying she was “on her deathbed”.
-Photograph: Rafe Swan/Getty Images

 Joan Lucey’s funeral is to take place on Monday.
-Photograph: Undated handout picture from Cantillon solicitors, who are representing Ms Lucey
+Photograph: Undated handout picture from Cantillon solicitors, who are representing Mrs Lucey

 A retired nurse who was suing the Health Service Executive (HSE) over cervical smear tests has died hours before mediation in the case started.